Molina-Q/Molina-Q/README.md

 # About me
 🌱 - I am a dev in training<br/>
 🔭 - I am curious and love to learn new things<br/>
-🌌 - I find the limitless possibilities of programming really exciting!<br/>
+🌌 - I find that infinite possibilities of programming are fascinating<br/>
-☀️ - I particularly love PHP and Javascript
+☀️ - I especially love PHP and Javascript

 <!-- skills -->
 ## What i use to code